zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/common/orm-solution-hub-setup.md

 1. Click **Sample Solution**, and then click **Select Solution**.
 1. Select **Data Science**, and then click **Select Solution**.
 1. Click **Next**.
 The **Configure Variables** panel displays variables that are automatically populated from the Terraform configuration for the Data Science solution.
 1. By default the **Use Existing VCN** is unchecked.
 If you have not created a VCN then leave this option unchecked.
 If you have already set up a VCN you will need to use it.
-Free Tier accounts have a default limit of two VCNs and the stack will fail to build if this bock in not checked.
+Free Trial accounts have a default limit of two VCNs and the stack will fail to build if this bock in not checked.
 1. Deselect **Create a Project and Notebook Session?**
 1. Deselect **Enable Vault Support?**
 1. Deselect  **Provision Functions and API Gateway?**